 Stopping carfentanil, or any opioid, cold turkey can be quite dangerous.
 Serious complications can occur from some of the withdrawal symptoms that arise.
 The intense cravings that can come and the dangers of relapse are quite common if one tries to stop using opioids cold turkey.

 This is the major reason that professional addiction treatment recommends undergoing a medical detox, where around-the-clock monitoring and supervision can occur.
 An addiciton specialist creates a medical withdrawal plan which is a plan to taper the patient off of the drug gradually.
 This taper is a safer way to detox and greatly increases the chances are getting off the drug and staying off of it long-term.
 There are alternatives to quitting cold turkey, and you don’t have to try to quit all on your own.

 If you’re addicted to carfentanil or any other opioid, it is crucial that you address this addiction as soon as possible.
 Opioids can wreak havoc on the internal organs of the physical body and there is a chance that you can overdose on the drug as well.
 It is nothing to play around with.
 Mixing opioids with alcohol can be quite deadly as well.

 Getting off carfentanil and/or opioids is possible with some help.
 There are drug detox centers that are quite helpful in helping individuals through the withdrawal process and they are a great place to begin.
 Plan to spend five to seven days at a detox center so that your body can rid itself of the harmful toxins associated with the drug.
-There will be severe withdrawal symptoms, but the professional staff provides support and medical maintenance therapy (MAT) that will curb those symptoms.
+There will be severe withdrawal symptoms, but the professional staff provides support and medication–assisted treatment (MAT) that will curb those symptoms.